 4. Ongoing Recovery

 Recovery continues even after the treatment is over.
 For some, it may be a lifelong process.
 If the client doesn’t follow the aftercare plan, the chance of relapse is much higher.
-The center explains the importance of recovery and aftercare plan before the client leaves the center.
+The center explains the importance of a recovery and aftercare plan before the client leaves the facility.